EMD SD24: Union Pacific SD24M

 The Union Pacific Railroad modified three SD24 locomotives experimentally to see if it would be worthwhile to upgrade their fleet of 30 such locomotives.

 Unit 410 received the most minor modification: upgraded air filters.

 UP 423, however, was substantially rebuilt to UP 3100 in August 1968 with a constant-speed 16-645 3,000 hp prime mover, a new alternator and new traction motors.
 With the constant-speed engine, speed control was via changing the level of excitation of the alternator; the traction motors were permanently wired in parallel.
 New, variable dynamic brakes were also fitted, as was a self load feature enabling testing under load without an external electrical load apparatus.
 This latter feature became standard on later locomotive models.
 The constant-speed prime mover, on the other hand, was not successful enough to duplicate.
 From 1975, the locomotive was used as a heavy switcher at UP's North Platte, Nebraska hump yards, a fate common to UP's other surviving SD24s.

 UP 414 did not receive as major a modification as #423, but it was refitted with a 16-645 engine, AR10 alternator and Dash Two electrical cabinet in May 1974, making it effectively an EMD SD40-2.
 This was a testbed for a proposed upgrade of all UP's SD24s, but UP decided not to go ahead with the work.
 Both UP 3100 and UP 414 were classified as "SD24m" by the UP, but some UP internal documents class UP 414 as a "SD24-4".

 CNW SD18R

 Several high-nose Southern SD24s were rebuilt by the Milwaukee Road and Morrison Knudsen for Precision National's lease fleet in 1979.
 The turbochargers and dynamic brakes were removed, and Precision gave them class SD10.
 In 1980 more followed, though they were low-nose units of Union Pacific origin.
 In 1982 the Chicago & North Western bought 22 of the high-nose and four of the low-nose units.
 Producing 1800 hp (without the turbocharger), they were designated model SD18R - not to be confused with actual SD18 locomotives as manufactured by General Motors Electro-Motive Division.

 Preservation

-At least two SD24s survive in museums:
+At least three SD24s survive in museums: